lstell21/espidam-tutorial-2025/README.md

 4. Fit a negative binomial distribution to the data using maximum likelihood estimation
 5. Visualize how well the fitted distribution captures the observed data

-### Task 2: Configuration Networks and Proportionate Mixing
+### Task 2: Configuration Network and Proportionate Mixing

 1. Use the `deg_dist.csv` file to generate a configuration network and run the SIR model simulation
 2. Examine key network metrics (clustering coefficient, centrality measures, etc.)